-This hospital is taking part in a national research study to investigate whether starting rehabilitation in the Intensive Care Unit, as soon as possible, will improve patient's long-term physical ability and quality of life.
+Invitation: This hospital is taking part in a national research study to investigate whether starting rehabilitation in the Intensive Care Unit, as soon as possible, will improve patients' long-term physical ability and quality of life.

-When patients are sedated in Intensive Care, muscle wasting and weakness can occur very quickly and this can take a long time to recover from.
-Because we feel that it may be important to deliver rehabilitation physiotherapy as early as possible, it was agreed by your doctor and / or your relative/ friend that you could be involved in this study.
-This research has been approved by Hampshire Research Ethics Committee (IRAS number: 250165).
+When patients are sedated in the Intensive Care unit, muscle wasting and weakness can occur very quickly and this can take a long time to recover from.
+Because we feel that it may be important to deliver rehabilitation physiotherapy as early as possible, we wish for your relative/friend to participate in the trial.